 1. Product Ranking

 Product ranking is a significant KPI for Amazon merchants.
 Customers know they can find what they need on Amazon.
 They never aimlessly browse and use search engines to find stuff.
 Many people won’t even bother clicking through the following pages of results.
 The importance of the product rating comes from this fact.
 Thus, to get on the first page of results, you must become a best-seller in an applicable category.

-If you’re trying to decide what to sell on Amazon, the Amazon product ranking metric is a great place to start.
+The Amazon product ranking metric is a great place to start if you’re trying to decide what to sell on Amazon.
 Use the metric to decide what to sell.
 Low rankings indicate that a product is not likely to sell successfully.